winterTTr/winterTTr.github.io/source/_posts/2015-12-12-Claim-Identity-In-AspNet-Authentication-Middleware.md

 Here is the expanded version for `CookieAuthenticationHandler`:
 {% qnimg "2015-12-12-Claim-Identity-In-AspNet-Authentication-Middleware/teardown.png" "title:TeardownAsync" %}

-The `TeardownAsync` will perform the persistence logic from the idenity, but not like we wish.
+The `TeardownAsync` will perform the persistence logic from the identity, but not like we wish.
 From the diagram, we found that findally, the `CookieAuthenticationHandler` use the `ApplyResponseGrantAsync` to save information.
 And what is `Grant`?

 We can refer to more detail from the implementation:
 {% codeblock CookieAuthenticationHandler lang:csharp https://github.com/yreynhout/katana-clone/blob/ac4f4f48a3c56221faa554995d8b8c1940b5f838/src/Microsoft.Owin.Security.Cookies/CookieAuthenticationHandler.cs#L81 CookieAuthenticationHandler.cs %}